Our Leadership Team

 Jeff is the Assistant Director of the of the OHSU Mail Order, Home Infusion and Compounding Pharmacy operations.
 While his professional background is primarily in Community Pharmacy, Jeff is interested in developing innovative Specialty and Home Delivery pharmacy service models.
 Other professional interests include Pharmacist-based immunization programs, Medication Therapy Management and Collaborative Drug Therapy Management programs and Professional Development programs for Student Pharmacists.

 Andrew is the Operations Manager for the Ambulatory Pharmacy Services (Oncology, Infusion, and Research Pharmacy).
 He completed his PGY-1 Pharmacy Practice Residency at Peace Health Southwest and a PGY-1/PGY2 Health-System Pharmacy Administration Residency at Oregon Health and Science University.
 He also provides oversight of the OHSU Pharmacy Internship Program in collaboration with the inpatient operations manager.
 Andrew is passionate to serve patients through continuous process improvement, lean methodology, change management, automation utilization, and supporting the Oncology, Infusion, and Research teams.

 Nancy Boyd, MBA

-Dan is the Outpatient Pharmacy operations manager with responsibility for the daily operation of OHSU's seven outpatient sites.
-Dan brings his extensive community and ambulatory care experiences to OHSU.
-Dan's administrative interests are in the fields of pharmacy automation, patient safety, drug use policy and biomedical ethics.
-He is currently active in pharmacy association leadership at both the state and national level.
+Mike is the Outpatient Pharmacy operations manager with responsibility for the daily operation of OHSU's seven outpatient sites.
+Mike brings his extensive community pharmacy experience to OHSU.
+Mike's professional interests include patient safety, pharmacy automation, workflow management, customer service, and pharmacy-based immunization programs.

 Patricia Sullivan, CPhT